Penrith and Eden Museum

 Penrith and Eden Museum is a museum in Penrith, Cumbria, England.
 The museum aims to collect, preserve and display material reflecting the history and culture of Penrith and Eden.
-The museum is owned and managed by Eden District Council.
+The museum is owned and managed by Westmorland and Furness Council.
 The museum is based in a former school building, known as Robinson's School, which first opened in 1670.

 Exhibits

 Some of the museum's exhibits include a fossil dinosaur footprint from the sandstone of the Eden Valley;

 objects from the Stone Age and the Roman period, including a coin hoard of over 600 bronze coins dating from about AD 320-340 found at Newby near Shap and Roman jewellery found locally; the medieval seal of Penrith and the old market toll measures; a gold posy ring found on the outskirts of Penrith and inscribed Kepe Faith Till Death; mementoes of local personalities such as Trooper William Pearson, wrestler William Jameson and Percy Toplis, the ‘Monocled Mutineer’; and an elephant's tooth excavated from the bottom of the moat at Penrith Castle.

 More recently, the Museum has acquired new finds from the Eden area discovered with metal detectors and declared treasure under the Treasure Act (1996) which are now on display in the Museum.
 These include a Charles 1st medallion from Kirkby Stephen, a medieval coin hoard from Crosby Ravensworth and a gold and amethyst gemstone ring from Waitby.
 A Tobacco jar dated 1897 which appears to have been made at the nearby Wetheriggs pottery was given to Penrith and Eden Museum in January 2019.